Look Into Small Hidden Places with Inspection Camera

 Add the Borescope to Your RV Toolbox!

-For $17.99, the CrazyFire Borescope is a handy tool to have in your RV toolkit.
+The CrazyFire Borescope (currently unavailable, so try:) The BlueFire Borescope is a handy tool to have in your RV toolkit.
 There are some limitations but for the price, you can’t beat it.

 And don’t worry, I got the blinds down, fixed them and returned them to their original position.
 Another RV maintenance item off the to do list before football season starts!